jeppe-t/Machine_learning_Face_mask_Detector/README.md

 I build this project in Python using machine learning.<br /><br /> The purpose of this project is to predict if a person is wearing a facemask or not.
 The script uses ones build-in webcam, which will open up automatically, when the model is trained.
 You will be able to take a picture of yourself or another person, where the machine will predict if the person on the captured image is wearing a facemask or not.
 This prediction is not limited for COVID-masks, but generel facemasks and can also detect on multiple faces appearing on the image.
 Due to the size of this project I only uploaded the script and readme file, but there is a detailed description below about how to setup the project, import the dataset and run the program.
 One should carefully follow all the steps to ensure proper execution.<br /> <br />
-I included comments for the most important lines of code in the script for you - explaining the code.<br /> <br /> Enjoy and lets connect!<br /><br />
+I included comments for the most important lines of code in the script for you - explaining the code.<br />

+Feedback and good vibes are allways welcome😎<br />

+Enjoy and lets connect!<br />

 # About.